 Part 4) Resources, Case Studies and Quiz

-• Confidence using terminology and concepts and navigating LGBTIQ+ diversity.
+• Confidence using terminology and concepts and navigating sexual and gender diversity.

-• Able to think critically about myths and assumptions that impact LGBTIQ+ people, and have a greater awareness of LGBTIQ+ people’s lives and challenges.
+• Able to think critically about myths and assumptions that impact sexual and gender minorities, and have a greater awareness of challenges that sexual and gender minorities face in their lives.

-• Understanding of how they can contribute to an LGBTIQ+ inclusive workplace and positive external engagement with LGBTIQ+ people while doing agency business.
+• Understanding of how they can contribute to a sexual and gender minority inclusive workplace and positive external engagement with sexual and gender minorities while doing agency business.

 • Awareness of internal policy requirements and state/federal legislative obligations.

 • Awareness of how to report issues or seek further guidance.